-Clyde grew up on the farm, as his father did, but left to attend the United States Military Academy at West Point, New York.
+Clyde is a fourth generation farmer who grew up on the farm, as his father did, but left to attend the United States Military Academy at West Point, New York.
 During his time as a cadet at West Point he spent some time in Rahway, New Jersey with his roommate's family where he met his roommate's sister, Sally, and... well... her beauty, brains, and top notch cooking caught his attention, to say the least!
 They fell in love and dated throughout his time at West Point.

 They got married and proceeded to a life as newlyweds in the Army.
 Following some years and great adventures around the world Sally and Clyde welcomed their first daughter, Elizabeth, into the world.
 Shortly after Elizabeth was born, they moved back to the farm in Tuscaloosa.
 Clyde continued his military career in the U.S. Army Reserves while farming cotton and raising cattle with his father.